Nandaka/PixivUtil2/readme.txt

 dateDiff        ==> Gets only pictures that were posted X days before the system
                     date.
 Set 0 to disable.
-Skip to next member id if in Download by Member, stop processing if in Download New Illust.
+Skip to next member id if in Download by Member, stop processing if in Download New Illust. backupOldFile   ==> Set to True to backup old file if the file size is different.
+                    Old filename will be renamed to filename.unix-time.extension.

 =================================================================================
 = list.txt Format                                                               =